 - WorldLII, the World Legal Information Institute, is a collection of smaller databases containing case law, legislation, treaties, reports and articles from international courts and the domestic courts of more than 20 countries.
 Search the international law library for international (and not domestic) documents, or the international courts and tribunals library for international jurisprudence (currentness varies by body).
 The focus of WorldLII and the subsidiary country and regional LII bases is weighted toward current and former Commonwealth countries and the Pacific region.
-See the list of information available (e.g. jurisprudence of the Constitutional Court of Indonesia from 2006 onward), by country, here.
+See the list of information available (for example, jurisprudence of the Constitutional Court of Indonesia from 2006 onward), by country, here.

 - Use the region- and country-specific LII databases if looking only for documents pertaining to a particular country or region because the search results are sometimes more accurate when the relevant LII database is used:

 - Commonwealth countries (CommonLII)